 Subject to certain restrictions placed on the use and storage of a collector car, insurance for classic cars will cover needed repairs of such minor damage as scratches and dents from transporting the car as well as engine repairs and repainting.
 Some items have to be negotiated or chosen for coverage and may raise the rates slightly, but most types of repair or recovery that are covered under normal insurance policies are also available under a plan from a specialty agent.

 According to several specialty insurers, quotes for plan premiums on classic car insurance can average 40 percent less than the rates for regular car insurance, often making classic car insurance cheaper than regular insurance.
 There are a number of reasons for this.

-- Owners driving their classic cars less frequently and for less mileage than a daily driver.
+- Mileage limits as owners tend to drive their classic cars less frequently, resulting in less mileage than a daily driver.

 - Storage restrictions by the insurance agent to keep the car garaged and secure from weather and damage.

 - Whether coverage for lost or stolen spare parts in included in the policy.

 - Classic owners have better driving records as a group because they want to keep their restored cars in good shape.

 Quotes for classic car insurance quotes are available from many specialty insurance carriers like Hagerty, Leland-West, Classic Auto Insurance and Grundy as well as most major car insurance companies.
 It’s best to comparison shop and get insurance quotes from multiple auto insurance companies to be sure you are getting the best value and coverage.